Loyalty Program for Small Business (2026 Guide)

 The honest breakdown:

-- $19/month: FaveCard Pro — everything in Free plus custom branding, customer messages straight to their phones, full customer data export.
+- $19/month: FaveCard Pro — everything in Free plus Apple & Google Wallet passes, custom branding (your logo, banner, stamp icons), customer messages straight to their phones, full customer data export.

 - $45+/month: Square Loyalty — requires Square POS hardware.
 Good if you already use Square, expensive if you don’t.

 - $49+/month: Stamp Me, Toast — mid-range with more features, but most require customers to download a separate app.
+Not sure about Stamp Me?
+Compare Stamp Me alternatives to find a better fit.

 Bottom line: If you’re spending more than $19/month on a loyalty programme as a small business, you’re probably paying for features you don’t use.
 Start free, upgrade when you need to.